Splashcard04/Map-Key/DOCS.md

 -   material: The name of the material to create the polygon with.
 -   sides: The number of sides on the shape.
--   radius: The radius of the shape, this will be the distance form the center to the middle of each side.
+-   radius: The radius of the shape, this will be the distance from the center to the middle of each side.
 -   position: The position of the center to the shape.
 -   scale: The scale of each side in the shape, the X value of this is ignored since it is used to fill the sides.
 -   rotation: The rotation of the shape.